What is Friedreich’s ataxia?

 Early and accurate diagnosis is essential for patients to receive supportive care and tailored interventions that aim to prolong independence and maintain QoL.6 Newly diagnosed patients should also receive genetic counseling to discuss implications to other family members and pre-symptomatic testing.6

 What causes Friedreich’s ataxia?

-The estimated prevalence of Friedreich’s ataxia
+The estimated prevalence and incidence of Friedreich’s ataxia

 The signs and symptoms of Friedreich’s ataxia

 Friedreich’s ataxia symptoms normally emerge during puberty, with typical characteristics worsening with age.6 Ataxia means ‘lack of coordination’ and the most common symptoms are those that affect movement and balance.
 Patients typically present with unsteadiness, clumsiness and slurred speech.6,12 Gait and balance often worsen, with many patients needing a wheelchair, and speech disturbances can impair communication.12 Both the central and peripheral nervous systems are affected, as well as the musculoskeletal system, the myocardium, and the pancreas, with diabetes mellitus resulting if the pancreas is affected.6

 - Gait ataxia: Develops early, and gait is unsteady for controlled movements

 - Trunk ataxia: Instability of the torso, often noticed while sitting.
 Most patients require a wheelchair by 30 years of age